-F acility Amount
+Facility Amount

-Source of Liquidity A mount Outstanding Available
+Source of Liquidity Amount Outstanding Available

 (in millions)

-Cash and cash equivalents \$ \$ - - \$ 156.4
+Cash and cash equivalents \$ \$ \$ 156.4

-Investments in available for sale securities - - 136.6
+Investments in available for sale securities 136.6

 Debt Facilities:

-Revolving credit facilities 225.0 75.0 ) 126.6 (a)
+Revolving credit facilities 225.0 75.0 126.6 (a)

-Revolving/term facility 795.0 - - (b)
+Revolving/term facility 795.0 (b)

-Term loan 430.0 - - (b)
+Term loan 430.0 (b)

-Bridge loan 450.0 - - (c)
+Bridge loan 450.0 (c)

 Receivables purchase

-agreement 125.0 - 125.0
+agreement 125.0 125.0

-(a) At September 30, 2006, the Company had \$23.4 million in letters of credit outstanding relating to normal business transactions.

-- (b) The amount available at September 30, 2006 under these facilities was \$535.3 million.
-If our tender offers are successful, the amount of borrowings available will increase by up to \$486 million and, with the pledging of additional identified collateral to secure this facility; the full amount of the commitment under this facility will be available. - (c) Reflects a commitment letter obtained by the Company from certain investment banks, pursuant to which, subject to specified conditions, the investment banks have agreed to make available to the Company a \$450 million senior unsecured bridge loan facility for the purchase of shares of common stock of Gold Kist.
+- (a) At September 30, 2006, the Company had \$23.4 million in letters of credit outstanding relating to normal business transactions. - (b) The amount available at September 30, 2006 under these facilities was \$535.3 million.
+Upon the successful completion of the tender offer described below, the amount of borrowings available will increase by up to \$486 million and, with the pledging of additional identified collateral to secure this facility; the full amount of the commitment under this facility will be available. - (c) Reflects a commitment letter obtained by the Company from certain investment banks, pursuant to which, subject to specified conditions, the investment banks have agreed to make available to the Company a \$450 million senior unsecured bridge loan facility for the purchase of shares of common stock of Gold Kist.